thomaspinckney3/cs4501/Project6.md

 3. Continuous Integration

-      Use a continuous integration tool such as Travis CI to automate builds of your marketplace project.
+      Use a continuous integration (CI) tool such as Travis CI to automate builds of your marketplace project.
+Your CI build should also automatically run unit tests or integration tests that your team has written and verify that they all pass.

 4. Integration tests